 Like all real estate investments, corporate housing comes with its own set of pros and cons.
 More than anything, you need to have urban real estate holdings to even consider this alternative investment option.
 But, if you’ve got real estate in major metropolitan areas or up-and-coming cities, there may be a future of opportunities for you in corporate housing.

-We’ll go into the benefits and nuances of corporate real estate below, so you can get a look at what makes these investments so attractive in the right setting.
+We’ll go into the benefits and nuances of corporate real estate below.
+You can get a look at what makes these investments so attractive in the right setting.

 Spotlight on corporate housing

 Corporate housing units are short-term rental solutions designed to meet the needs of mobile professionals.
-Corporate housing tenants are usually affluent urban professionals who spend significant periods of time traveling for work.
+Corporate housing tenants are usually affluent urban professionals who spend significant periods of time travelling for work.

 While many people associate short-term rental agreements with less consistent revenue, corporate housing is usually more lucrative and stable than vacation rentals and other short-term housing options.

-Your ability to generate significant passive income from corporate housing is largely dependent on the real estate market that you’re operating in, the location and positioning of your asset and your property management skills.
+Your ability to generate significant passive income from corporate housing is largely dependent on the real estate market that you’re operating in.
+Additional factors such as the location and positioning of your asset and your property management skills.

 With the right combination of business savvy and market conditions, corporate housing can be an excellent investment for both first-time buyers and experienced real estate professionals alike.